 Before I had MS, I never thought twice about picking up and going for a day trip, or longer adventure.
 I never thought about what I might need beyond clothes and a few other things.
 But now, I need to think about where I’m staying, what is available for food, the weather, etc. It’s definitely different than what it used to be.

 Now, my husband and I love still to travel.
 It’s one of the things we choose to spend our money on and find joy out of.
 But MS makes it hard at times for sure.
-Here are our top tips, for all kinds of travel.
+Here is our multiple sclerosis travel guide, for all kinds of travel.

 Before You Head Out